Pavan1290/Incture_Netflix/README.md

 # Pavan’s Netflix — Incture Assignment

 Assignment project from Incture to clone Netflix.

+This project was completed under the guidance of Abhishek Kumar Jha (Trainer, Incture).

 Implemented by Pavan (Sahyadri College of Engineering and Management).

 ## Project overview (10 points)